soppi24/botzarella/README.md

 ## Hardware Warning

-This runs locally and is **very CPU/GPU intensive**.
+- This runs locally and is **very CPU/GPU intensive**.
 I used my desktop PC - didn't even dare test on my laptop.
 Of course, first responses are slow as models load into memory, but that's part of the fun right?
+- Not really a warning but most files should be properly regenerated from my original to use Botzerella, although I'm yet to test it on another device with a good cpu and gpu.
+Or I may modify this one to use a less intensive model in future.

 ## Files